Tyrrrz/Onova/Readme.md

 #### `LocalPackageResolver`

 This implementation looks for files in the specified directory using a predefined pattern.
-Package versions are extracted from file names, e.g. file named `MyProject-v2.1.5.zip` corresponds to package version `2.1.5`.
+Package versions are extracted from file names, e.g., file named `MyProject-v2.1.5.zip` corresponds to package version `2.1.5`.

 #### `GithubPackageResolver`

 This implementation looks for assets in releases of specified GitHub repository using a predefined pattern.
-Package versions are extracted from release names, e.g. release named `v1.0` corresponds to package version `1.0`.
+Package versions are extracted from release names, e.g., release named `v1.0` corresponds to package version `1.0`.

 Since .NET assemblies do not support semantic versions, pre-releases are ignored.